Danail57/Fundamentals-of-Software-Engineering/README.md

 *5. Deployment & DevOps: Automating the delivery pipeline (CI/CD) and running systems in production.*

 *6. Version Control & Collaboration: Utilizing tools like Git to track changes and coordinate development across teams.*

+# Exercises:
+*All the folders show different task completions including readable source code, validating inputs and outputs, and learning better practices for a better and readable code.*